-SECOND AMENDED & RESTATED NON-EMPLOYEE DIRECTOR COMPENSATION POLICY
+FOURTH AMENDED & RESTATED NON-EMPLOYEE DIRECTOR COMPENSATION POLICY

-Each member of the Board of Directors (the "Board") who is not also serving as an employee of Aclaris Therapeutics, Inc. (the "Company") or any of its affiliates or NeXeption, LLC or any affiliates of NeXeption, LLC (each such member, an "Eligible Director") will receive the compensation described in this Second Amended & Restated Non-Employee Director Compensation Policy (this "Policy") for his or her Board service effective as of October 30, 2019 (the "Effective Date").
+Each member of the Board of Directors (the "Board") who is not also serving as an employee of Aclaris Therapeutics, Inc. (the "Company") (each such member, an "Eligible Director") will receive the compensation described in this Fourth Amended & Restated Non-Employee Director Compensation Policy (this "Policy") for his or her Board service effective as of January 1, 2021 (the "Effective Date").
 An Eligible Director may decline all or any portion of his or her compensation by giving notice to the Company prior to the date cash is to be paid or equity awards are to be granted, as the case may be.
 This Policy may be amended at any time in the sole discretion of the Board or the Compensation Committee of the Board.
 The terms and conditions of this Policy shall supersede any prior Non-Employee Director Compensation Policy of the Company.